Code generation for ESP 8266 (Smart Socket)

 label="Вкл. розетки", size=(900,300), lw=2, st=:step)

-As can be seen from the graphs, at cyclic change of the current hour the relay control signal transitions and holds the state of logical one only at 15 o'clock.
-Now let's consider the execution of the model on the target device.
+As can be seen from the graphs, when the current hour is cycled, the relay control signal switches and holds the state of the logical unit only at 15 o'clock.
+Now let's look at the execution of the model on the target device.

-To upload to ESP 8266, code must first be generated from the developed model.
+To upload to ESP 8266, you must first generate the code from the developed model.

 engee.generate_code( "$(@__DIR__)/esp8266_smart_socket.engee",